Title: History Professor

 Dr. Schoenl taught since 1968 with Michigan State, first in the humanities for 21 years, then in the topic of history since 1989.
-He is the author of such works as “Intellectual Crisis in English Catholicism,” and editor of “Major Issues in the Life and Work of C. G. in Jung” and “New Perspectives on the Vietnam War.”
+He is the author of such works as “Intellectual Crisis in English Catholicism,” and editor of “Major Issues in the Life and Work of C. G. Jung” and “New Perspectives on the Vietnam War.”
 In recent years, he published “Jung’s Evolving Views of Nazi Germany” in 2016 and a reissue of “Intellectual Crisis in English Catholicism” in 2017.
 Dr. Schoenl is also a philanthropist and co-founder of the Microlending Chickens Project in Thika, Kenya, which launched in 2016 to help in need families.
-He has supported the Engineering College Dire Needs Overseas in providing undergraduate grants since 2013, and in 2017 he is continuing his work with charities such as the Salvation Army and Macheo US/Kenya.
+He co-founded the Engineering College Dire Needs Overseas Grants in providing undergraduate grants since 2013, and in 2017 he is continuing his work with charities such as the Salvation Army and Macheo US/Kenya.

 Originally from Buffalo, New York, Dr. Schoenl studied mathematics at Canisius College and earned an MA and PhD in history from Columbia University.
 He was a member of the American History Association and the Center of Jung Studies in Detroit, where he was a trustee for three years.
 Dr. Schoenl’s work has been supported by grant funding from the National Endowment for the Humanities, the American Philosophical Society, and a 1993 Global Competence Grant from Michigan State University.
 He has appeared in numerous volumes of Who’s Who in America, Who’s Who in the Midwest, and Who’s Who in the World, as well as the 8th and 7th editions of Who’s Who in American Education.